AlexCeleste/bOGL-2/Docs/bOGL.md

 ### <span id="camera" />Camera ###
 #### <span id="createcamera" />CreateCamera ####
 `CreateCamera([parent])`
-**Parameters:** A parent entity for the camera.
+**Parameters:** An optional parent entity.
 **Return value:** The newly-created camera.
 **Description:** This function creates a new camera entity.
 It can optionally be assigned a parent on creation using the `parent` parameter.
 The default value for this parameter is 0, which puts the camera on its own in world space.
 If a parent is supplied, the camera will be created at its position; otherwise, it will be placed at world position 0, 0, 0.
+You must have at least one camera in a 3D scene in order to render anything.
 By default, the camera draws to a viewport corresponding to the whole graphics window; clears its view area to black; renders to the graphics buffer and not to the stencil buffer, does not use fog, has a FOV of 90 degrees, and a range of 1-1000.

 #### <span id="camerarange" />CameraRange ####